 - 1. On the Global Scan dashboard or My Infrastructure panel, click the name of the system whose information you want to graph. - 2.
 In the tree panel, click the Graphing tab. - 3.
-Click one of the following options: - I/O - Errors - NetFlow (available if up.time has been integrated with Scrutinizer) - 4.
-For I/O and Errors graphs, select the start and end dates and times for which the graph will chart data.
+Click one of the following options: - I/O - Errors - NetFlow (if Uptime Infrastructure Monitor is integrated with Scrutinizer) - 4.
+For I/O and Errors graphs, select the start and end dates and times for which the graph charts data.
 For NetFlow, select one of the set time frames.
-For more information, see Understanding Dates and Times - 5.
+(For more information, see Understanding Dates and Times.) - 5.
 For I/O and Errors graphs, select one or more network interfaces from the Available Interfaces list, and then click Add. - 6.
 Click Generate Graph.